 JMU Selected to Compete in Outdoor Campus Challenge

-Outdoor Nation Selects Universities to Compete in First Ever Outdoor Campus Challenge
+Outdoor Nation Selects JMU to Compete in Campus Challenge

-- Mountain Day Kickoff Event: Free transportation to Massanutten Mountain to revive a former JMU tradition from the early 1900s.
+- Massanutten Hike (10/4): Free transportation to Massanutten Mountain to revive a former JMU tradition from the early 1900s.
+Open to students, faculty, staff and alumni.

-- Open Climb Days: UREC's TEAM Challenge Course will be open for participants and the program will highlight the adaptive elements of the course.
+- Open Climb Days (10/24 & 10/25): UREC's TEAM Challenge Course will be open for participants and the program will highlight the adaptive elements of the course.
+Open to students, faculty, and staff.

-- Outdoor Festival Weekend: UREC will offer a variety of free outdoor trips (rock climbing, whitewater kayaking, backpacking, cycling, etc.) as well as free gear rentals from our Equipment Center.
+- Free Trip Weekend (10/25): UREC will offer free rock climbing and canoeing trips as well as free gear rentals from our Equipment Center.
+Open to students, faculty, and staff.

 About the Outdoor Foundation & Outdoor Nation